Monthly Archives: December 2025

 Routledge

-An early pioneer of somatic practice, Elsa Ginder (1885–1961) rebelled against the aggressive ways that Gymnastic was taught in Germany.
+An early pioneer of somatic practice, Elsa Gindler (1885–1961) rebelled against the aggressive ways that Gymnastic was taught in Germany.
 She was a teacher of both Charlotte Selver and Carola Speads, both of whom influenced Elaine Summers.
 Loukes devotes one chapter to Summers’ development of Kinetic Awareness as well as the Sonic Meditations of Pauline Oliveros, the avant garde musician who studied with Summers.
 Oliveros’ idea of Deep Listening is related to Summer’s idea of sensory awareness as a way to explore and to heal.

-Making Caribbean Dance: Continuity and Creativity in Island Cultures
+Reissue in paperback: Making Caribbean Dance: Continuity and Creativity in Island Cultures

 Edited by Susanna Sloat